-There are some countries where surrogacy is legal — but only on a “altruistic” basis.
-In Canada, Australia, the UK, Ireland, Denmark, Belgium and Netherlands, residents can use a surrogate to carry their pregnancy, but she cannot be paid more than personal expenses.
-It is also illegal for professional consultants (like Sensible Surrogacy) to arrange surrogacy agreements or advise parents on the process.
+There are some countries where surrogacy is legal, but very restricted.
+In Canada, Australia, the UK, Ireland, Denmark, Belgium and Netherlands, residents can pursue “altruistic surrogacy”.
+In these countries it is illegal to pay surrogates more than their out-of-pocket expenses.
+It’s also illegal to hire professional consultants to arrange surrogacy agreements or advise parents on the process.

-In other countries (including most of Europe and South America) it is absolutely illegal to perform surrogacy of any type.
+In other countries (including most of Europe and Southeast Asia) it is absolutely illegal to perform surrogacy of any type.
 For residents of these counties it is necessary to travel abroad for surrogacy services…

 To return home the baby needs a passport to travel internationally.
 Normally your embassy will issue a passport for a baby born overseas.
 However your country may not recognize the baby as a citizen because it was born through surrogacy, or they may not allow the baby to be taken from it’s “legal mother”.
 Under the law in most countries the legal mother is the woman who gave birth to the baby (e.g., the surrogate).